 "Now I’ve got to the point where I think we can get almost complete control of cardiovascular disease, heart attacks and strokes by the proper use of vitamin C and lysine.
 It can prevent cardiovascular disease and even cure it."
 Linus Pauling Interview, Journal of Orthomolecular Medicine, 1994.

 "Every person in America — every person in the world — should be made aware of this discovery.
 We cannot imagine a valid reason for performing another coronary artery bypass graft surgery, angioplasty, or stent placement . . . without first trying Pauling’s therapy."

 Medicine Without a License?
 The Story of the Linus Pauling Therapy for Heart Disease © 2008

 The Missing Enzyme

-Plaque forms on a coronary artery to patch it when the artery is deficient in collagen from a chronic ascorbic acid (vitamin C) deficiency, a condition known as scurvy.
+Plaque forms on a coronary artery as a surrogate to patch it when the artery is deficient in collagen from a chronic high-dose ascorbic acid (vitamin C) deficiency, a condition known as scurvy.

-Arterial scurvy is reversed only with intake of the levels of vitamin C recommended by Pauling to make collagen, while the reinforcing plaque is attracted to and eliminated by the amino acid components of Pauling's therapy, a/k/a Lp(a) binding inhibitors.
+Arterial scurvy is reversed only with intake of the levels of vitamin C recommended by Pauling to make collagen, while the reinforcing plaque is attracted to and eliminated by the lysine component of Pauling's therapy, a/k/a Lp(a) binding inhibitor.